rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/modifynw2.png)

-Additioanlly we can configure SysLog and SNMP for network management.
+Additionally we can configure SysLog and SNMP for network management.
 This values will be valid for all the devices you add to this network
+- SysLog IP address: 18.217.117.169

 ![](/images/modifynw3.png)